How I Hid The Fact That I Was Cutting Myself

 I felt like walking, frizzy-haired human garbage.
 I had to beg to keep my R.A. job and try to salvage what was left of my personal relationships.
 I had to tell my mother about what I had been doing behind her back for an entire year, and it was the saddest conversation I’ve ever been a part of.

 Once I hit bottom, I no longer felt like I was completely drowning.
-I sought counseling, saw a doctor, and finally found a way to be one person.
+I sought counselling, saw a doctor, and finally found a way to be one person.

 Advertisement

 There seems to be an omnipresent population of people who will constantly discount the reality of depression and self-hatred.
 I have encountered a million and seven people who have preached the importance of picking yourself up, not allowing yourself to be swallowed by any emotion.
-Prioritize your good fortune and your good health.
+Prioritise your good fortune and your good health.
 Smile through everything.
-You are not allowed to acknowledge or publicize your pain.
+You are not allowed to acknowledge or publicise your pain.

 Nothing is ever that simply addressed or mitigated.